KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

-0. This module is outdated: Abandoned.
-Repo has been archived at 2020-06-10.
-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-3. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Module is archived, but not marked as outdated in the official module list.

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)